gradio-app/gradio/guides/05_custom-components/04_backend.md

 When you use the `FileData`:

-* Gradio knows to that it should allow serving this file to the frontend.
+* Gradio knows that it should allow serving this file to the frontend.
 Gradio automatically blocks requests to serve arbitrary files in the computer running the server.

 * Gradio will automatically place the file in a cache so that duplicate copies of the file don't get saved.